mrudulamadhavan/My-Projects/README.md

  **Revolutionizing Tweet Analysis with Advanced NER Technology**

  * Link : http://bit.ly/3TINXcD
  * Engineered and deployed a NER system for Twitter data using Python, TensorFlow, and Keras, achieving a 25% accuracy boost with  the LSTM + CRF model.
  * Oversaw the exploration of bidirectional models, optimized performance, and reduced execution time by 30% through hyperparameter tuning.
- * Utilized 'bert-base-uncased' from Hugging Face Transformers, ensuring exceptional 95% accuracy in NER tasks.
+ * Utilized 'Bert-base-uncased' from Hugging Face Transformers, ensuring exceptional 95% accuracy in NER tasks.

  **Vegetable Classification for Ninjacart's Supply Chain Automation**
  * Link : https://bit.ly/3UVwrBc